Inference and Visualization of Community Structure in Attributed Hypergraphs Using Mixed-Membership Stochastic Block Models: Results

-We first focus on the workplace hypergraph composed of 92 individuals (i.e., nodes) working in an office building in France and 788 contact events (i.e., hyperedges) among them \cite{genois2015, ruggeri2023}.
-The attribute of an individual is their department affiliation.
-Each individual belongs to one of the five departments: DISQ, DMCT, DSE, SFLE, and SRH.
+We first focus on the high-school hypergraph composed of 327 students (i.e., nodes) in a high school in France and 7,818 contact events (i.e., hyperedges) among them \cite{mastrandrea2015, chodrow2021, benson}.
+The attribute of a student is the class to which the student belongs.
+Each student belongs to one of the nine classes: three classes on mathematics and physics (MP, $\text{MP}^*$1, and $\text{MP}^*$2), three classes on biology (2BIO1, 2BIO2, and 2BIO3), two classes on physics and chemistry (PC and $\text{PC}^*$), and one class on engineering studies ($\text{PSI}^*$).

-Figures \ref{fig:2}(a)--\ref{fig:2}(c) show inferred membership matrices of the three models (see Supplementary Section S8 for the visualization method).
-The result for Hy-MMSBM suggests that individuals in the DISQ, DMCT, DSE, and SRH departments tend to belong to distinct communities (see Fig.~\ref{fig:2}(a)).
-The result for HyCoSBM suggests that individuals in the DISQ, DMCT, and SFLE departments have similar community memberships and those in the DSE and SRH departments tend to belong to distinct communities (see Fig.~\ref{fig:2}(b)).
-The result for the proposed model more strongly suggests that individuals in the DISQ, DMCT, DSE, and SRH departments have distinct community memberships, compared to that for Hy-MMSBM (see Fig.~\ref{fig:2}(c)).

-To further understand the association between community structure and the departments of individuals, we map the individuals into a two-dimensional vector space.
-We first compute the learned representation $\bar{\bm{A}}$ using the inferred membership and affinity matrices of a given model.
-Then, we apply a dimensionality reduction method (UMAP \cite{mcinnes2018}) to the matrix $\bar{\bm{A}}$ to obtain a set of two-dimensional vectors of the individuals.
-We follow the same manner described in Section \ref{section:2.3} for any model because all the models assume the same Poisson distribution, given by Eq.~\eqref{eq:1}, regarding the weight of a given hyperedge $e$.

-Figures \ref{fig:2}(d)--\ref{fig:2}(f) show UMAP plots of the individuals for each model, where the two axes correspond to UMAP1 and UMAP2.
-We use the Euclidean distance as a distance metric in the UMAP.
-We found that individuals who have similar community memberships are positioned closely to each other for any model.
-In fact, for the Hy-MMSBM and the proposed model, individuals in the same department are positioned closely, and those in different departments are moderately far apart from each other (see Figs.~\ref{fig:2}(d) and \ref{fig:2}(f)).
-For the HyCoSBM, individuals in the DISQ and DMCT are positioned closely to each other (see Fig.~\ref{fig:2}(e)).

-Individuals who have similar community memberships but different numbers of contacts may be positioned far apart in the space when we use the Euclidean distance in the UMAP.
-Therefore, we next use the cosine distance in the UMAP to mitigate differences in the number of contacts between individuals.
-As expected, employing the cosine distance in the UMAP enables a more straightforward identification of individuals who have similar community memberships in the space, compared to using the Euclidean distance in the UMAP (see Figs.~\ref{fig:2}(g)--\ref{fig:2}(i)).